 - According to CB Financial, employee disengagement in the UK costs £52-70 billion yearly in lost productivity.

 As you can see, employee engagement is directly related to productivity and job satisfaction, but it can also significantly influence your revenue.
-What follows are the five best practices you should start applying in your company to increase your employee engagement.

 By far the best way to engage your team is to understand who your employees are as people and as professionals.
 You need to analyse your team to find its strengths and weaknesses, but also dedicate time to get to know each member of the team individually.
 When you know what your team is like, it will be much easier to organise them to act as one body and to tackle even the hardest of tasks.

 A good way to utilise the strengths and weaknesses of your employees is by detecting their positive capabilities and focusing on them.
 Their knowledge, experience, and education are all valuable resources for your company which is why you should be actively seeking out opportunities for your employees to use these resources.

 Speaking of opportunities, it’s not enough to simply let your employees do what their jobs require them to do (i.e. daily tasks).
 In addition to that, you need to provide them with opportunities for personal and professional growth so that they can realise their potential.
 As your team develops, so will your business expand.

 Giselle Cross, an expert in human resources, explains it this way, “Diversity and inclusion are key to a strong team.
 You need to seek out professionals with different skills and backgrounds and then empower them to use their knowledge and experience.
 It’s a win-win situation for you and for them.”